borkdude/blog/posts/oss-updates-jul-aug-2022.md

 ### [Cherry](https://github.com/clavascript/cherry)

-Cherry is similar to ClavaScript, but it does emit CLJS with the persistent data structures.
+Cherry is similar to ClavaScript, but it does emit CLJS-compatible code (with the persistent data structures, etc).
 The compiler code is almost identical to Clava's, but with a few tweaks here and there.
 E.g. `{:a 1}` in Clava means: a JS object with a `"a"` key and `1` value, but in cherry, `{:a 1}` means the same as in CLJS.
 The goal of both Clava and Cherry are to reduce friction between CLJS and JS tooling.
 Both projects should be considered experimental for now.
+Challenges in both Clava and Cherry is the REPL, since both projects compile to ES6 modules and ES6 module imports are immutable.

+On [ClojureDays 2022](https://clojuredays.org/) I will give a talk titled "ClojureScript reimagined" which will shed more light on both projects.

 ### [Scittle](https://github.com/babashka/scittle)